yihsuanchen/TaiESM1_Sc_diag/hindcast/script/README.create_ERA5_hindcast_IC.md

-# README - Create the initial data for TaiESM hindcast simulation from ERA5
+# README - Create the initial data for TaiESM hindcast simulation.
+The initial data is from ERA5.

 **Pre-request**
 Download the ERA5 data